EnzoBarbon/ai-agent-hackaton/ioc-extraction-agent.md

 ## Overview

-This agent acts as a junior cybersecurity analyst that reads threat intelligence reports and automatically extracts Indicators of Compromise (IOCs).
-The agent identifies and categorizes cybersecurity artifacts that represent the "digital fingerprints" left by cybercriminals.
+This agent acts as a junior cybersecurity analyst that reads threat intelligence reports and automatically extracts Indicators of Compromise (IOCs) using its AI understanding of cybersecurity contexts.
+The agent analyzes the semantic meaning of the text to identify cybersecurity artifacts that represent "digital fingerprints" left by cybercriminals.

 ## Agent Architecture

-### Core Components

-#### 1. Agent Configuration
+### Core Agent Configuration

 ```typescript
 // src/mastra/agents/ioc-extraction-agent.ts